evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_85x/_index.md

 ## Performance

-The SKODA ENYAQ COUPÉ 85x has a maximum power of 210KW (286hp).
-The total torque is 679nm.
+The SKODA ENYAQ COUPÉ 85x has a maximum power of 210 KW (286 hp/282 bhp).
+The total torque is 679 nm (501 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,6 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging